100 Amazing Tattoos for First-Timers

 As a piece of art, it works equally well either broken, intact, or anywhere in between.

 No, fellow editors, we didn’t forget an entry here. (“TK,” for those not in the know, is writer-ese for “to come,” as in, “text to come.”)
-If you’re wondering why the skin in this picture looks so raw, by the way, it’s because Morgan got the tattoo while we were in the middle of writing.
+If you’re wondering why the skin in this picture looks so raw, by the way, it’s because Morgan got the simple tattoo while we were in the middle of writing.

 Diehard fans of Rent know this number (and phrase) by heart.